Ally logo. Go to Ally.com

 5. Waiting too long to contribute

-The deadline for contributing to your IRA is tax day each year.
-Contributing as much as you can (up to the limit) as early as possible allows more time for compounding interest to work to grow your savings.
+The deadline for contributing to your IRA is Tax Day each year.
+Maxing out your contributions as early as possible allows more time for compounding interest to work to grow your savings.

 6. Withdrawing too early (or the incorrect amount)